 How Did I End Up Here

-Therefore, I began announcing I was here for a notary signing.
+I began announcing I was here for a notary signing.
 I was obviously out of my element, with the police flashlights shining brightly on my face and body.
 The officers smiled broadly, with the tall one howling out a loud laugh.
 Both officers told me I was in one of the Bronx’s worst areas: drug-infested, robberies, murders, etc. The officers stated I was a brave soul.
-I was declaring to myself; I must be an idiot in soft tones.
-The compliment was received in good humor, as I pretended to be laughing along with my new friends.
+I was declaring to myself; that I must be an idiot in soft tones.
+The compliment was received in good humor, as I pretended to be laughing with my new friends.
 I was shaking from my frightening real-life adventure and the soaking cold rain.

-Moreover, my trembling was overtaking my speech.
+My trembling was overtaking my speech.
 I could hardly utter a word.
-The officers recognizing my anxious state, tried to offer me moral support.
+The officers recognizing my anxious state tried to offer me moral support.
 The young police officers advised me to get out as soon as possible and keep moving.
 The men in blue added they could not be driving me back to the subway as they were preparing for a drug bust in the building.
 All I kept repeating to myself was, how did I get here!
 We all wished each other good wishes as comrades in arms.

 As a result, of my welcoming speech, I was permitted to enter and begin walking up five flights of stairs.
 Passing garbage laded hallways, I finally arrived at apartment 5D.
-Once again, I kept asking myself how did iI get here?
-Knocking on the door for 3 minutes with no answer, I started to walk away.
+Once again, I kept asking myself, how did iI get here?
+Knocking the door for 3 minutes with no answer, I started to walk away.
 Suddenly, a guy in his 30’s dressed in underwear opens the door halfway.
-He starts barking, in a meek drugged-out tone-what do I want.
+He starts barking in a meek drugged-out tone-what do I want.
 This humanoid was off in ozone land.
 I could not understand a word as all I heard was mumbling.

 Entering the Drug Den

-Subsequently, we continued to the lightly lit kitchen.
+We continued to the lightly lit kitchen.
 Rafael was holding himself up with a broom handle, hovering under the peeling paint on the ceiling.
 He looked like he was going to fall over any second.
 I, in turn, was standing tall and taking very quickly.
 Despite my stature, I was shaking endlessly.
 I put on a brave face, but boy oh boy, was I nervous!